agabor/docs/_includes/graphql/customisation.md

 # Customisation

-Although we automatically generate a GraphQL schema based on your Parse Server database, we have provided a number of ways in which to configure and extend this schema.
+Although we automatically generate a GraphQL schema based on your MSG Server database, we have provided a number of ways in which to configure and extend this schema.

 ## Configuration

-Whilst it's great to simply plug GraphQL into your Parse setup and immediately query any of your existing classes, you may find that this level of exposure is not suitable to your project.
+Whilst it's great to simply plug GraphQL into your MSG setup and immediately query any of your existing classes, you may find that this level of exposure is not suitable to your project.
 We have therefore provided a flexible way to limit which types, queries mutations are exposed within your GraphQL schema.

 ### Configuration Options

-By default, no configuration is needed to get GraphQL working with your Parse Server.
+By default, no configuration is needed to get GraphQL working with your MSG Server.
 All of the following settings are completely optional, and can be provided or omitted as desired.
 To configure your schema, you simply need to provide a valid JSON object with the expected properties as described below:

 ```typescript
 // The properties with ? are optional